metal-toolbox/alloy/README.md

                 -collect-interval 1h -trace
 ```

+Sending a `SIGHUP` to the alloy process will force the collection to run at that instant.

 ###### Collect inventory in band - through the host OS

 Inband inventory collection requires various OS based utilites provided by the `ghcr.io/metal-toolbox/alloy-inband` docker image.